UrbsLab/AutoMLPipe-BC/README.md

 See https://pypi.org/project/plotly/ for details or updates for installing these plotly dependencies.

 # Usage
+Here we give an overview of the codebase and how to run AutoMLPipe-BC in different contexts.
 ***
 ## Code Orientation
 The base code for AutoMLPipe-BC is organized into a series of script phases designed to best optimize the parallelization of a given analysis.
 These loosely correspond with the pipeline schematic above.
 These phases are designed to be run in order.
 Phases 1-7 make up the core automated pipeline, with Phase 7 and beyond being run optionally based on user needs.
 In general this pipeline will run more slowly when a larger number of 'target' dataset are being analyzed and when a larger number of CV 'folds' are requested.